-In 2013, there were 40,750 reported abortions in Illinois.
-The number of abortions peaked in 1977 and in 2013, the number of abortions in Illinois reached the lowest level since the legalization of abortion in 1973.
-Illinois ranks #13 in the country for its abortion rate (the highest rate being #1).
-In Illinois in 2012, there were 271 abortions for every 1000 live births.
+In 2016, there were 38,382 reported abortions in Illinois.
+The number of abortions peaked in 1977, while in 2016, the number of abortions in Illinois reached the lowest level since the legalization of abortion in 1973.
+As of 2014, Illinois ranks #10 in the country for its abortion rate (the highest rate being #1).
+In Illinois in 2016, there were 212.1 abortions for every 1000 live births.

 According to the Guttmacher Institute, the number one reason (74%) that women give for seeking abortion is because a child would interfere with their education, employment, or other responsibilities (like other children).
 The other most common reasons women gave for having an abortion is because they were unmarried or didn’t want to be a single mom; they were unemployed and/or didn’t have the financial resources to care for the child.
 Other reasons include not feeling mature enough to care for a child, and the father of the child wants her to have an abortion.